 Common problem – zakat calculation is confusing/too hard

 Admittedly, calculations on specific zakat can get incredibly complex and some people struggle with the zakat calculators.
-There are also additional things to know, like Zakat KWSP is only applicable when you take the money out, and the method to calculate Zakat ASB.
+There are also additional things to know, like Zakat KWSP is only applicable when you withdraw the money, and the method to calculate Zakat ASB.

 - You can contact the zakat collection bodies in your state and ask for clarification, or